danwing/cidfi/draft-wing-cidfi.md

 Privacy:
-: The packet importance is only known by CIDFI-aware network elements.
+: The packet importance is only known by CIDFI-aware network elements (CNE).
 The network performance data is protected by TLS.

 Integrity:
 : The packet importance is mapped to Destination CIDs which are